 The company SoundSelf has developed VR technology that can induce altered states of consciousness.
 Interestingly, the technology helps you slip into a somewhat psychedelic state through the use of your own voice.
 By breathing deeply and exhaling in extended tones, you modulate audio and visual stimuli, transforming your consciousness in the process.

-SoundSelf have created a ‘Technodelic Manifesto’ that describes ‘technodelics’ and their benefits.
+SoundSelf has created a ‘Technodelic Manifesto’ that describes ‘technodelics’ and their benefits.
 It first provides a quote from the renowned psychonaut and lecturer Terence McKenna, who said: “The drugs of the future will be computers.
 The computers of the future will be drugs.”